thedaviddias/bfdes.in/posts/create-a-class.md

       &= (1+3)^5 = 1024
 \end{aligned}
 $$

+Note: The binomial theorem was used to derive the last line.

 Now suppose $n_i \leq 9 \ \forall \ i$, and $m \leq 7$, again for all weapons.
 This leads us to an upper bound: